Campaigners ‘relieved’ as Rwanda flights delayed until next month

 Campaigners said they received notice on Wednesday evening that the Rwanda flights will now not take place until at least June 6.

+It comes as an inquiry is launched into the handling of the deal amid accusations of Parliament being bypassed.

+Meanwhile, Home Secretary Priti Patel and Rwandan foreign minister Vincent Biruta travelled to Geneva on Thursday for meetings with the UN’s refugee agency the UNHCR and other bodies.

-Clare Moseley, founder of refugee charity Care4Calais, said she was “relieved” at the decision.
+Clare Moseley, founder of refugee charity Care4Calais, said she was “relieved” at the decision on the flights.

 She said: “This was a direct response to our second letter sent on Tuesday as part of our legal action against the Rwanda plan.